DD2480-group16/lab2CI_Server/README.md

 * `Ctrl-C` in the ngrok terminal window
 * `Ctrl-C` in the ngrok java window
-* delete the webhook in the webhook configuration page.testtesttesttest
+* delete the webhook in the webhook configuration page.testtesttest

 Notes:
 * by default, Github delivers a `push` JSON payloard, documented here: <https://developer.github.com/v3/activity/events/types/#pushevent>, this information can be used to get interesting information about the commit that has just been pushed.